 There are two different routes through the Salford Alternative Entry Scheme and applicants will be directed to the one appropriate for their course.
 Assessment will either be through a review of prior learning or through a formal test.

 Please note that you should discuss the possibility of being considered for the scheme with the Admissions Tutor before making an application.
 Please contact the Environment and Life Sciences school office to speak with the Admissions Tutor for this course: +44(0)161 295 4656

+You will have a genuine broad interest in wildlife and conservation, enjoy working outdoors in all weathers, as well as collecting and analyzing data.
 We expect you to be interested in biology and geography.
-We welcome applications from mature students who may not have academic qualifications in relevant subjects, but may have experience in zoos or conservation organisations.
+We welcome applications from mature students who may not have academic qualifications in relevant subjects, but have experience in zoos or conservation organisations.

 Learning opportunities are varied and teaching is through a combination of lectures, practical sessions, small group tutorials, residential field courses and day visits to sites of conservation interest.
 Independent learning is through guided reading, assignments and preparation of the dissertation.

 Your assessment is based on a combination of exams and coursework throughout.
 This is about 60% exams and 40% coursework.
 Continuous assessment includes the dissertation, laboratory reports, field notebooks, essays, data response and presentations.

 Bethan Shaw BSc Wildlife and Practical Conservation graduate

 I chose to study at Salford because it was the only university where I could find a very practical course that I was interested in and as soon as I met the lecturers I was hooked.
 They showed so much enthusiasm for the subject which I hadn't see at other universities.
 I also chose the course because it had a great combination of module options.